elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### Sometimes, you need to have the same-named symbols to be the same entities.
-Is there a way to read or create a symbol from the registry?
+### Is there a way to access or create a symbol from the registry to ensure that symbols with the same name refer to the same entity in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>